WHY ATC COMMUNICATION PRACTICE MATTERS

 Builds Listening and Comprehension

-It is a challenge to comprehend what ATC says sometimes.
-This can be because of the accent.
+ATC is sometimes difficult to understand...mainly because of the accent or the speed at which the controller is communicating.
 This can also be because the instructors or information is so unexpected that we are lost as to what is being said.

 For example you are downwind getting ready to turn base.
 Suddenly the air traffic controller tells you that a flock of birds has been reported and that you must widen your downwind leg.